-This Wisconsin drivers test practice, with multiple choice questions, is intended to help you prepare for the Wisconsin written knowledge test that is required before you can get your driver’s license.
+This Wisconsin drivers test practice, with multiple-choice questions, is intended to help you prepare for the Wisconsin written knowledge test that is required before you can get your driver’s license.
 Passing the Wisconsin permit test is as easy as 1 2 3 using our online interactive driving practice tests with high-quality images.
-Study for this driver’s license practice test is completely free.
+The study for this driver’s license practice test is completely free.

 How To Get Ready For The Wisconsin Permit Test

 Getting your learner’s permit is an important first step in learning to drive and we understand why you may be nervous about taking the permit test.
 The best way to overcome nervousness is to thoroughly prepare yourself.
 Test preparation comes down to three things: knowing the test material, knowing how to take the test, and getting enough rest before the test.

 The Wisconsin Permit Test is based on information in the Wisconsin Driver Handbook.
 It will cover the state’s traffic laws, the rules of the road, techniques for driving safely in different traffic situations, and will also cover road signs.
 You can get the Wisconsin Driver Handbook online from the Wisconsin Department of Transportation website.